cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 published: false
 ---

-Recently, a few friends have asked me to give them feedback on their résumés.
+Recently, a few friends kindly asked me to give them feedback on their résumés.
 They are all Computer Science PhD graduates looking to land a new job in the tech industry.
-You might think these people are the cream of the crop, so their résumés should look awesome, right?
+You might think these people are the cream of the crop, so those résumés should look awesome, right?
 Well, not really.
-Most graduate students are just as naïve as I two years ago when I started to play outside academia.
 I remember my first résumé was awful (I don't even have the guts to share it here).
 I had no experience writing résumés, and it took me a while to understand what a great one looks like.
-Now I know that building an awesome résumé takes time, effort, and conscious planning.
+Building an awesome résumé takes time, effort, and conscious planning.
-Now, if you ask me the question:
+If you ask me the question:
 _What makes a résumé stand out from the crowd?_
 I think of three things: **simplicity**, **solidity**, and **uniqueness**.
-This post revolves about what I mean by this.
+This post revolves around what I mean by these three words.
-Alright, I know there is already a ton of content out there about how to properly craft a résumé.
+Alright, I know there is already a ton of content out there about creating résumés.
 However, I still want to share **my personal take on this matter**.
-One reason is that topic is subjective, so everyone has a different perspective, so why not sharing mine?
+This is because this topic is subjective, so everyone has a different perspective.
+So here I'm just sharing mine.
-To narrow it down, my views and opinions in this post are specifically for PhD students and Computer Science professionals.
+To narrow it down, my views and opinions in this post are specifically targeting PhD students and Computer Science professionals.
-So in this post, I'll cover how I would envision and structure the résumé of a scientist.
+I cover how I would envision and structure the résumé of a scientist.
-This includes what content to include, and what I believe are common mistakes to avoid.
+This includes what content to add what to skip, and what I believe are common mistakes to avoid.
-Hopefully, if you're working on yours, these tips will help you create a résumé that's strong, powerful, memorable, and catchy; and then receive a $200K+ offer (just kidding).
+Hopefully, my tips will help you create a résumé that's strong, powerful, memorable, and catchy; and maybe receive a $200K+ offer (just kidding).
 But seriously, a good résumé can make a huge difference in your job search and career development.
-And it's not so hard to get it right when having the right scores!
+And it's not so hard to get it right, even if missing the highest scores!

 <figure class="jb_picture">
   {% responsive_image width: "100%" border: "0px solid #808080" path: img/posts/2024/2024-01-12/hero.jpg alt: "Photo of an inventory form a video game character" %}